Nutanix and Oracle licensing is quite simple; this is how it works

 For any enterprise considering or already running Oracle on Nutanix, here are the key recommendations to ensure compliance and cost-efficiency:

-• Architect with Licensing in Mind: Design your Nutanix deployment so that Oracle workloads are isolated to the smallest environment possible.
-Ideally, dedicate a Nutanix cluster (or set of nodes) exclusively for Oracle.
+- Architect with Licensing in Mind: Design your Nutanix deployment to isolate Oracle workloads to the smallest environment possible.
+Dedicate a Nutanix cluster (or set of nodes) exclusively for Oracle.
 This containment will save you money on licenses and significantly simplify compliance.

 FAQ: Oracle Licensing with Nutanix